OnSchola/.github/README.md

 7. **Blogging Platform:**
    - Schools can post blogs to engage with their community.
 8. **Self-Hosting Option:**
-   - For schools concerned about data privacy, onSchool offers self-hosting on local servers.
+   - For schools concerned about data privacy, OnSchola offers self-hosting on local servers.

 ---